-GOAL I: To prepare students from diverse backgrounds and cultural experiences to become ethical master’s level clinicians for the counseling profession in a global society.
+PROGRAM GOAL I: To prepare students from diverse backgrounds and cultural experiences to become ethical master’s level clinicians for the counseling profession in a global society.

-GOAL II: To provide students with knowledge and competence in counseling skills, theory, assessment, empirically-based research, and personal growth so that they are able to deliver counseling services in a variety of work settings.
+PROGRAM GOAL II: To provide students with knowledge and competence in counseling skills, theory, assessment, empirically-based research, and personal growth so that they are able to deliver counseling services in a variety of work settings.

-GOAL III: To provide students with a broad-based counseling curriculum that meets the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), educational requirements for Texas licensure and/or certification by the Texas State Board of Examiners for Licensed Professional Counselors, and/or the Texas State Board of Examiners of Marriage and Family Therapists, as applicable to the student’s program of choice.
+PROGRAM GOAL III: To provide students with a broad-based counseling curriculum that meets the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), educational requirements for Texas licensure and/or certification by the Texas State Board of Examiners for Licensed Professional Counselors, and/or the Texas State Board of Examiners of Marriage and Family Therapists, as applicable to the student’s program of choice.

 The University of Mary Hardin-Baylor offers the Master of Arts Degree in Counseling as follows: